Dimension-North-Inc/Silo/README.md

 #### Store

 The first and principle service `Silo` provides is a state container called `Store`.
-Customize the behaviour of your store using a `Reducer` with its associated `State` and `Actions`.
-Behaviours triggered by Actions are represented as `Effects` which run asynchronously and generate actions as they run.
+Customize the behaviour of your `Store` using a `Reducer` with associated `State` and `Actions`.
+Trigger a state update by `dispatch`ing actions to the `Store`.
+Behaviours triggered by Actions are represented as
+`Effects` which run asynchronously and dispatch new `Actions` as they run.

 `State` represents an application's configuration at some snapshot in time.

 `Action` represents both user interactions as well as points in an application's lifecycle.
 A user's button tap which adds a TODO item to a list of TODOs can be modeled as an action.
 Similarly, application launch, a ticking timer, or the presentation of a new window can be modeled as actions.

-`Reducer` encapsulates application logic in a `reduce(state:action:)` where `State` is modified and optional asynchronous `Effect`s are run:
+`Reducer` encapsulates application logic in a `reduce(state:action:)` function where `State` is modified and optional asynchronous `Effect`s are run:

 ```swift
 struct Ticker: Reducer {